12 Alternatives to Amazon For All Your Sustainable Shopping Goals

 About Ocelot Market

-Ocelot Market started as an outdoor market, specifically a night bazaar in Thailand where the founder fell in love with traditionally-made artisan products.
+Ocelot Market started in an outdoor market, specifically a night bazaar in Thailand where the founder fell in love with traditionally-made artisan products.
 Inspired to bring these items to her home country, OM went live.

 It wasn’t long before 3 initial artisans turned into nearly 100 brands now supported through the store.
 Their “maker to market” mentality means that talented artisans can share their stories through handcrafted products that have all been intentionally designed and made with natural, sustainable, and mostly recycled materials.